 Stare in awe at some of the oldest trees in Costa Rica as spider monkeys drop seeds on you.
 Take a dip under the roaring waterfall and learn about what makes this ecosystem so unique.
 The San Pedrillo Station gets the most puma sightings then anywhere on the Osa.
-Our tours are comprised exclusively of guests staying at the lodge which means you get the benefit of a small group size and a more intimate experience!
+Our tours are comprised exclusively of guests staying at the lodge which means you get the benefit of a more intimate experience!

 🗸 Small Group Sizes = tailored to your pace

 You won't be standing in line to look through the scope.
 Ask more questions!

 🗸 Top Rated Guide with 10+ years in Corcovado

 Guide will show you the jungle on a level that you would not see on your own

 Yasnir Salazar was born and raised just a few kilometers from the lodge in an indigenous community where economic opportunity is scarce.
 He grew up hunting and fishing in the area and started his career in tourism doing odd jobs at the lodge.